Haivision/srt-rfc/draft-sharabayko-srt-over-quic.md

 # Use Cases for SRT over QUIC

-SRT itself is very close to QUIC and provides similar transport mechanisms.
+SRT itself is very close to QUIC, and provides similar transport mechanisms.
-However, the main focus of SRT is made on low-latency live contribution and distribution.
+However, the main focus of SRT is on low-latency live contribution and distribution.
-SRT is widely used by various broadcasters to enable low-latency streaming live events.
+SRT is widely used by various broadcasters to enable low-latency streaming of live events.
-It is also used in various mobile and IoT devices to get low-latency feedback and live feed.
+It is also used in various mobile and IoT devices to get low-latency feedback and live feeds.

 QUIC is supported by CDN companies.
-A lot of facilities know how to handle and route QUIC traffic.
+Many facilities know how to handle and route QUIC traffic.
 QUIC provides certain security advantages (TLS, encrypting headers so that traffic is not distinguishable).

-SRT tunneled over QUIC allows managing live delivery mechanisms (preserving end-to-end latency and dropping too late data).
+SRT tunnelled over QUIC allows managing live delivery mechanisms (preserving end-to-end latency and dropping "too late" data).

-# Tunneling SRT over QUIC
+# Tunnelling SRT over QUIC

 The QUIC DATAGRAM frame is structured as follows: